programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ## Lesson aims

-This lesson seeks to build on the concepts introduced in [part-one](/en/computer-vision-deep-learning-pt1) of this lesson.
+This lesson seeks to build on the concepts introduced in [part one](/en/computer-vision-deep-learning-pt1) of this lesson.
 In this part, we will go deeper into the topic by:

 - Outlining the importance of understanding the data being used to train a model and some possible ways to assess this.
 - Developing an understanding of how different metrics tell you different stories about how your model is performing.
-- Introduce data augmentation as one tool for reducing the amount of training data you need for training a machine learning model.
+- Introducing data augmentation as one tool for reducing the amount of training data you need for training a machine learning model.
 - Exploring how we can identify where a model is performing poorly.

-A particular focus of this lesson will be on how the fuzziness of concepts can translate –or fail to translate– into machine learning models.
+A particular focus of this lesson will be on how the fuzziness of concepts can translate &mdash;or fail to translate&mdash; into machine learning models.
 Using machine learning for research tasks will involve mapping messy and complex categories and concepts onto a set of labels that can be used to train machine learning models.
 This process can cause challenges, some of which we'll touch on during this lesson.

 # A Full Deep Learning Pipeline

 This is the second part of a two-part lesson.
 We assume you have already done part-one, which includes setup instructions.
 You can find the notebook version of this lesson on [Kaggle](https://perma.cc/9H6M-PDB6).
-Please see part 1 of the lesson for more information on setting up and use this [Kaggle notebook](https://www.kaggle.com/davanstrien/02-programming-historian-deep-learning-pt2-ipynb) for this part.
+Please see [part one](/en/computer-vision-deep-learning-pt1) of the lesson for more information on setting up and use this [Kaggle notebook](https://www.kaggle.com/davanstrien/02-programming-historian-deep-learning-pt2-ipynb).

-In the previous part, we introduced the process of creating an image classifier model and looked at some of the key steps in the deep learning pipeline.
-In this section, we will review and reinforce key concepts from part-one and then further identify steps for creating a deep-learning model, from exploring the data to training the model.
+In part one, we introduced the process of creating an image classifier model and looked at some of the key steps in the deep learning pipeline.
+In this lesson, we will review and reinforce key concepts from part one and then further identify steps for creating a deep-learning model, from exploring the data to training the model.

 As a reminder, we can think of the process of creating a deep learning model as a pipeline of related steps.
 In this lesson we will move through this pipeline step by step: